Frequently Asked Questions

 - Computer Science 1001, 1002:

-- From 2024 onwards a minimum of 65% in both courses will be required.
+- A minimum of 65% in each course is required.

 - Six credit hours in Critical Reading and Writing (CRW) courses, including at least 3 credit hours in English courses.